 CIT is looking for an IT Project Manager to join our Project Management office.
-A Project Manager for Cornell Information Technologies (CIT) is responsible for managing various projects that will vary in size and complexity and will reflect the diversity of activity within the organization.
-They will generally be focused on campus-wide technology implementations and improvements.
+A Project Manager for Cornell Information Technologies is responsible for managing various projects that will vary in size and complexity and will reflect the diversity of activity within the organization.
+They will primarily be focused on custom website and web application projects.

 The person in this position will be accountable for the overall management of various projects including ensuring successful fulfillment of customer expectations and bringing the projects in on time and within budget.
-The Project Manager will often manage multiple projects simultaneously, or manage a single, large IT Capital project.
+The Project Manager will often manage multiple projects simultaneously.

 Scope Management - Initiation, Scope Planning and Definition, Scope Verification and Scope Change Control

 Time Management - Activity Definition, Activity Sequencing, Activity Duration, Schedule Development and Schedule Control